 No Standard Contracts

-The general principle is simple: show that you are an independent contractor, running your own company in your own way, and you will be outside IR35.
-A contract that reflects this status will help you, but you have to do the work of staying outside IR35 yourself.
+The general principle is simple: demonstrate that you are an independent contractor, running your own company in your own way, providing services in a B2B manner and you should easily fall outside IR35.
+A contract that reflects this status will help combat any investigation by HMRC, but you have to make you do the work of staying outside IR35 yourself.